dr14-make/ESPDComponents/ProjectWheelLuuk.md

 - Check power conservation: τ·ω = F·v (when not saturated)
 - Verify no slip occurs when within traction limit

-J=0

-a lot of errors: start over with testwheelkinematics, WheelcontactBreakout (to original), and Wheel.dyad (changes)
+Implementation of the kinematic equations in Wheel.dyad